jzhou54/TestsSymmetry/README.md

   mod.symm.test(x, y=NULL, alternative="two.sided", method="wilcox")
  ```

- In this function, two methods are incorporated, one is modified wilcoxon sign rank test and the other is modified sign test.
+ In this function, two methods are incorporated, one is modified wilcoxon rank test and the other is modified sign test.